 RIDGEFIELD - The Hendrix Causeway, near the PSE&G power plant, offers another area on Overpeck Creek that can be easily fished.

-and will be managed by the NJ Meadowlands Commission.
+It is owned and managed by the NJ Meadowlands Commission.

-SECAUCUS - MILL CREEK POINT PARK, located at the end of Millridge Rd., offers picnicking, fishing and a place to launch canoes and kayaks.
+SECAUCUS - MILL CREEK POINT PARK, located at the end of Mill Ridge Road., offers picnicking, fishing and a place to launch canoes, kayaks and other small vessels.

 The trailhead of the 1.5-milelong MILL CREEK MARSH TRAIL is located adjacent to